laclouis5/StructureDetector/README.md

 Requirements:
 - Python3
-- A Nvidia GPU with CUDA/CUDNN installed
+- Nvidia GPU with CUDA/CUDNN installed (recommended)

-We recommand using a virtual environment:
+We recommend using a virtual environment:

 ```zsh
 cd StructureDetector